NelsonScott/niceutils/README.rst

-niceutils things for Developing python stuff at Peloton
+niceutils things for Developing python stuff
+And more of a chance to try out cookiecutter